storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 # Miscellaneous #
-Changelog Pop-up / What’s new menu
-Occasionally, when StoryBuilder updates a window will be shown.
-This will summarise what has changed in this update and which developer made that change.
-![][Clipboard-Image-104]

-If you decide you want to see this popup again, you can access it in Preferences
-![][Clipboard-Image-105]
+## Backups: Protecting Your Work ##
+Protecting Your Work

+Experienced computer users never underestimate the importance of a backup.
+A power failure or computer crash, or a slip of the hand, can cost you the changes you've made since you last backed up your work.

+The easiest and best backup is to save your work frequently at places where you're satisfied with your progress--- milestones such as adding a plot point for an important scene, describing the physical appearance of a character, or figuring out how you plan to resolve a story problem.
+When you modify your outline, StoryBuilder will display a red pencil on the status bar to indicate that  it’s in an ‘unsaved’ state.
+Use the File | Save option to cause the outline to be re-written to disk.

+Backups are written to the folder specified in the ‘Backup directory’ selection in Preferences.
+Use  the browse button next to the specified folder to select (or create) the folder you wish to keep your story outline backups in.
+We recommend creating a folder just for this purpose.

+Backups are suffixed with a date timestamp, for example:

+	  My Story as of 11 01 2022 17 12 16.stbx

+To revert to a backup, simply click on the .stbx file of your choice and use File | Save As to save it back where you want it.
+If you specify the same parent folder as your working outline, it’ll overlay it.

+See Preferences in this manual for further information.

+## Developing StoryBuilder ##
 Developing StoryBuilder
 If you are a C# developer and are somewhat familar with WinUI (or another XAML based UI language) then you can contribute to StoryBuilder (Which is written in C# and uses WinUI 3).
 For more information about contributing, please check the GitHub Repository.
 Developer only menus / pop-ups
-![][Clipboard-Image-106]
+![][Clipboard-Image-127]

 If you have cloned StoryBuilder to a separate repo and built it for the first time then you may be surprised to see this screen.
 It indicates a key file related to licensing is missing from your local clone.
 These licenses are in effect for the storybuilder.org repo only.
 The missing licenses won’t cause any issues with the app functioning, but your copy won’t report errors via Elmah.io and you may see pops relating to syncfusion licensing errors.
 Regardless, congratulations on successfully compiling StoryBuilder.

-![][Clipboard-Image-107]
+![][Clipboard-Image-128]

 If StoryBuilder notices you have a debugger attached to the process, the developer menu will appear.
-This shows info about the computer and may contain buttons to test some parts of the storybuilder.
+This shows info about the computer and may contain buttons to test some parts of the StoryBuilder.
-If running without a keyfile (which is standard for those contributing to the storybuilder project.) then some of these buttons may not work or cause intended behavior.
+If running without a keyfile (which is standard for those contributing to the StoryBuilder project.) then some of these buttons may not work or cause intended behavior.

 As such this menu may be removed, updated or abandoned at any point.

-(This menu can also be forced to shown by setting your name to ShowMeTheDevTab)
+Developer Notes
+- Single Instancing whilst debugging in VS does work however the window may not be brought to the front and may only flash as VS will attempt to hide it again if it wasn’t shown, to test Single Instancing releated stuff do the following:
+	- Run the app in VS (or Deploy.) so that it installs the app on your system.
+	- Close the app.
+	- Now launch the app from elsewhere (Such as the start menu or taskbar)
+	- Hide the app behind other windows or minimise it
+	- Attempt to launch the app again
+	- The first instance of the app should now be brought on top of all the window

 # Back Matter #
 ## Glossary ##